 CRM Examples of businesses you know

-There are five industries that use CRMs the most.
-Retail, business services, technology, banking/insurance/finance and manufacturing.
+Five industries use CRMs the most.
+Retail, business services, technology, manufacturing, banking and finance.
 Let’s take a look at some examples of how CRMs are used different industries, you can find some inspiration on how CRM can deliver value to your business and your customers.